th174/breakout-invaders/README.md

 - Spacebar:
 > Pause, Unpause, and Continue game

-####Debug keys
-- 'B':
-> Spawn a new ball in the center of the paddle

-- 'H':
-> Sets your health to 100% while toggled on

-- 'M':
-> Makes the paddle "catch" the ball while toggled on, similar to the magnetic paddle powerup.

-- 'N':
->Instantly destroy all enemies in the current level.
-This ends the current level.

 ###**Power-ups**
 Power-ups drop randomly from all enemies when they are destroyed, using [Pseudo-Random Distribution](http://wiki.teamliquid.net/dota2/Pseudo_Random_Distribution).
 Averaged over a long period of time, each enemy ship has a total 19.8% chance to drop a Power-up.